JFK jr salutes JFK

 Air force One arrived at the Andrews Air Force Base at 6:05 p.m.
 EST. Jackie Kennedy had refused to clean up or change wanting the media to capture her blood stained clothes so that the plotters could see what they had done.
 Lady Bird Johnson who also on Air force One wrote in her diary:

 I looked at her.
 Mrs. Kennedy’s dress was stained with blood.
 One leg was almost entirely covered with it and her right glove was caked, it was caked with blood – her husband’s blood.
 Somehow, that was one of the most poignant sights – that immaculate woman exquisitely dressed, and caked in blood.

-Robert Kennedy met the blood covered Jackie when the plane landed and together they accompanied Kennedy’s body to the Bethesda Naval Hospital for autopsy.
+Robert Kennedy met the blood covered Jackie when the plane landed and together they accompanied Kennedy’s body to the Bethesda Naval Hospital for an autopsy.

 JFK arrives at the Whitehouse

 On 4:30 a.m.
 EST Saturday, November 23 President John F. Kennedy returned to the White House for the last time.
 He was placed in the East Room of the White House which at Jackie’s request had been transformed into a recreation of how it looked when Abraham Lincoln was killed.
 At 10:00am there was a private service and then for the rest of that Saturday, government officials were invited to pay their respects to the 35th President.
-It was decided that the next day the body would be moved to The Capitol Rotunda the large dome like structure that is seen as the centre of Washington.
+It was decided that the next day the body would be moved to The Capitol Rotunda the large dome-like structure that is seen as the center of Washington.